Text Link

 Avoidant restrictive food intake disorder (ARFID)

-According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), ARFID is a disruption in eating or feeding due to a lack of interest in food, the sensory characteristics of food (i.e., textures, appearance, flavor), or a conditioned negative association with food intake caused by a traumatic experience such as vomiting or choking.
+According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), ARFID is a disruption in eating or feeding due to a lack of interest in food, a sensitivity to the sensory characteristics of food (i.e., textures, appearance, flavor), or a conditioned negative association with food intake caused by a traumatic experience such as vomiting or choking.
 This disruption is highlighted by a deficit in nutritional and energy needs and can result in one or more of the following:5

-• Undernutrition which in some cases causes weight loss or lack of growth in children.
+• Undernutrition, which in some cases causes weight loss or lack of growth in children.

 • Significant nutritional deficiency.